Sick days at work are an important topic for employers and employees alike.

 Nobody likes being ill, but whether it’s simply an awful cold or something more serious, it happens to everyone.

-While many will endeavour to “soldier on” and work sick with a minor illness, it can significantly hinder your performance in the workplace.
+While many will endeavour to “soldier on” and work sick with a minor illness, it can significantly hinder your performance in the workplace or remotely.
 What’s more, your recovery may take longer and you risk spreading anything infectious to your colleagues.

 Interestingly, as a nation, the number of sick days we take is well below the European average.